kaapstorm/tax_calc/README.md

 </details>

+## Downloading the Windows executable

+1. Open https://github.com/kaapstorm/tax_calc/ in your browser.
+2. Navigate to the "Actions" tab.
+3. Open the latest workflow run.
+4. Download the `optimise-tax-windows-exe` artifact.
+5. Unzip `optimise-tax-windows-exe.zip` and extract `optimise_tax.exe`.

+No Python installation required.

-## Building a Windows Executable Locally
+## Building a Windows executable locally

 1. Install development dependencies:
    ```shell